felipenoris/math-server-docker/README.md

 ## TODO list

-- redhat7 toolchain script is under construction.
+- [ ] redhat7 toolchain script is under construction.

-- add https support for Jupyter.
+- [ ] add https support for Jupyter.

+- [ ] fix user authentication on Jupyter.

+- [ ] complete RStudio installation.

+- [ ] Solve packages folder issue for python, julia and R.

+- [ ] Define user groups.

-- Precompilated packages default to /usr/local/share/julia/lib.
+- [ ] Precompilated packages default to /usr/local/share/julia/lib.
 This should be a per-user configuration.
 Current workaround: use a regular user to precompile packages.

-- Error with jupyterhub with Julia kernel.
+- [ ] Error with jupyterhub with Julia kernel.
 Compat not found in path.

 ```
 [I 2016-02-11 03:24:06.973 felipenoris restarter:103] KernelRestarter: restarting kernel (4/5)